bazelbuild/bazel/tools/build_defs/groovy/README.md

 )
 ```

-Finally, you can define a binary using `groovy_binary` as follows:
+To build the application under src/main/groovy/app, you can define a binary using
+`groovy_binary` as follows:

 ```python
 load("/tools/build_rules/groovy/groovy", "groovy_binary")